 The main research problem addressed in this paper is on the impact and role of AI-assisted antivirus and cyber threat intelligence in the security of digital resources and infrastructure in the face of the evergrowing cyber threats' evolution.
 With advanced applications, cyber problem incidence rate is going up and traditional cyber security tools will result in lack of proper security measures so that organizations and individuals can be safe.
 The current state of malware, phishing scams, and other malicious activities being created at extremely fast rates often exceeds the timeframe, capacity, and powers of legacy antivirus solutions along with manual detection methods, leaving organizations open to exploitation and data breaches [4,5].
 As a result of the continuing and increasingly dynamic threats in the cyber arena, artificial intelligence (AI) has shown a demonstrable potential of improving cyber-defenses.
-AI-based antivirus products and cyber threat intelligence tools utilize machine learning algorithms, data analytics, and automation techniques to discover the cyber threats in real time and help reset the security.
-Nevertheless, the requirements of AI- generated cyber security tools for national security, economic interests, and personal privacy still pose problems and are the objects of appropriate studies and discussions [5].
-Therefore, this paper aims to address the following research questions: Therefore, this paper aims to address the following research questions:
+AI-based antivirus products and cyber threat intelligence tools utilize machine learning algorithms, data analytics, and automation techniques to discover the cyber security tools for national security, economic interests, and personal privacy still pose problems and are the objects of appropriate studies and discussions [5].
+Therefore, this paper aims to address the following research questions: